null Skip to main content

 Selecting the right water type to brew your Japanese Green Tea

-Here we'll go into all you need to know for choosing the best water to make Japanese Green tea.
+Here, we'll discuss everything you need to know about choosing the best water to make Japanese Green tea.

 The Ideal Acidity and Hardness of Water for brewing Japanese Green Tea

-It is said that the best water for brewing Japanese Green tea is a Slightly Acidic water (pH 6.0 - 7.0) with a water hardness of 30 to 80 – which is a moderately soft water.
+The best water for brewing Japanese Green tea is slightly acidic (pH 6.0 - 7.0) and has a water hardness of 30 to 80, which is moderately soft.

 Relationship between the water and the taste of Japanese green tea